 - DELAY: This sets a delay period, after which the system recognizes the vehicle is in the queue.
-It is used to eliminate false detections. - DISCARD: If a vehicle is detected during this time limit but not detected after, it is discarded by the system.
+It is used to eliminate false detections (see also DETECTION DELAY under "TSP60" on page 30). - DISCARD: If a vehicle is detected during this time limit but not detected after, it is discarded by the system.
 For example, a vehicle decides not to wait and pulls out.